• Skip to primary navigation

 What To Serve With Roasted Carrots And Parsnips

-These sticky maple roasted carrots and parsnips are delicious by themselves, but they really come into their own as part of a roast dinner.
+These sticky maple roasted carrots and parsnips really come into their own as part of a roast dinner.
 Try serving them up with these roast dinner favourites.

 Mushroom Wellington